skgigliotti/streamlit_tutorial/README.md

    ([instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?tool=desktop)).
 1. Clone your fork of this repo to your local machine ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
 1. Install uv ([instructions](https://docs.astral.sh/uv/#installation)).
-1. In the project directory type `uv sync`.
-This will create a virtual environment in the project's `.venv` directory that contains the same version of Python I used when developing this project.
-The virtual environment will also contain the same version of each package I used when creating the project.
+1. In your terminal, navigate to the directory that contains this repository and type `uv sync`.
+This will create a virtual environment in the project's `.venv` directory.
+This virtual environment will contain the same version of Python I used when developing this project.
+It will also contain the same version of each package I used when creating this project.

 The above instructions need to be executed just once.